maxharlow/tutorials/apis-with-opencorporates/README.md

 When you went to that URL, your browser made a HTTP `GET` request and recieved a `200 OK` response.
 But what does that mean?

-***HTTP***: Those four letters at the start of every URL.
+***HTTP:*** Those four letters at the start of every URL.
 This is the technology responsible for transmitting information between clients such as us and servers.
 There are different types of HTTP requests.

-***GET request***: The most common type of HTTP request.
+***GET request:*** The most common type of HTTP request.
 Simply says you want to 'get' the information the URL relates to.
 We normally write `GET` all uppercase, though the letters don't stand for anything.
 There are other HTTP verbs for creating, updating, and deleting pages, but we won't be using those here.

-***`200 OK` response***: After making an HTTP request, you will recieve a response from the server.
+***`200 OK` response:*** After making an HTTP request, you will recieve a response from the server.
 HTTP responses always include a three-digit code indicating whether your request was successful or not.
 Requests that start with a `2` indicate that everything is fine, with a `4` indicate that you made a mistake, and with a `5` indicate that something has gone wrong on the server side.
 You probably have come across a `404 Not Found` or perhaps a `503 Service Unavailable` response on the web before, but a `200 OK` is the normal response to a successful request.
-Wikipedia has [a full list](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) of all the possible codes, though most are quite rare.
+Wikipedia has [a full list] (https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) of all the possible codes, though most are quite rare.

 Automatic lookups